shortak/Portfolio/CS_Fundamentals/Stack_and_Heap/README.md

 Some key characteristics of the stack include:

 1. Fast (LIFO - Last in, First out)
-    - The last piece of data you send to the stack is the first to leave
+    - The last piece of data you send to the stack is the first to leave (grows downwards)
 2. Automatic management
     - Memory si freed when the function exits
 3. Fixed size
     - Stack overflows can occur if the programs tries to access too much memory in the stack
 4. Temporary data storage

+This uses a portion of the RAM.

 ## The Heap